SeqWare/seqware/README.md

 ###PostgreSQL

-In addition to Java we also require PostgreSQL to be installed, version 8.4 is what we use but newer versions are probably supported.
+In addition to Java we also require PostgreSQL to be installed, version 8.4 is what we currently support.
 You need to use the method appropriate to your distribution to install this.
 For example, on a recent Debian-based system you would do:

     sudo apt-get install postgresql-8.4

+We are currently investigating issues with postgres version 9.1.

 ###Problems with Maven